SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/5-opf-global-functions.md

 ## Payment Reinitialization on Error

-The `reinitiatePaymentForm` function can be used to reset and reinitialize the payment form when errors occur.
+The `reinitiatePaymentForm` function can be used to reset and reinitialize the payment form when an error occurs.
 This is particularly useful for handling payment failures and allowing users to retry.

-### Example: Reinitialize Payment on Failure
+The following is an example of reinitializing the payment on failure:

 ```ts
 window.Opf.payments.checkout.submit({